Planning to go for an African safari? Here is the ultimate packing list for Africa with everything you’ll need to have a perfect safari.

 So you’ve already planned your trip to Africa or even drawn out your Africa travel Itinerary, booked your hotel and air ticket.
 (If you haven’t booked your hotel yet, book if from booking.com and you can also compare prices on flights with Skyscanner or Expedia.com to get the most out of your trip).
-Now you are thinking of what to pack for Africa, contemplating whether you should pack some items or leave them home.
-So if you’re not sure of what to take, here is the complete Africa packing list with everything you will need on your safari.

 The ultimate Africa packing list